lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/permanent.md

 ## Quotas

-The quotas of the permanent file system are meant to help the users to keep in touch with their data.
+The quotas of the permanent file system are meant to help users to keep only data that is necessary.
 Especially in HPC, it happens that millions of temporary files are created within hours.
 This is the main reason for performance degradation of the file system.